mbedval/Security/CeHV11_notes/Module12.md

 	- Allowing incoming SSH only from a specific Network
 		- `iptables -A INPUT -i etho0 -p tcp -s 192.168.100.0/24 --dport 22 -m state --state NEW, ESTABLISHED -j ACCEPT`
 		- `iptables -A OUTPUT -o eth0 -p tcp --sport 22 -m state --state ESTABLISHED -j ACCEPT`
+#### FIREWALL RULES SCENARIOS
+- You have been asked to review the firewall configuration to ensure that workstations in network 10.10.10.0/24 can only reach the bank web site 10.20.20.1 using https.
+- Which rules satisfies the requirement??
+	1. if (Source matches 10.10.10.0/24 and destination matches 10.20.20.1 and port matches 80/443 then permit)
+	2. If (source matches 10.20.20.1 and destination matches 10.10.10.0/24 and port matches 443) then permit
+	3. if (source matches 10.10.10.0 and destination matches 10.20.20.1 and port matches 443) then permit
+	4. if (source matches 10.10.10.0/24 and destination matches 10.20.20.1 and port matches 443) then permit [Ans 4]

+### 12.8 Firewalls Deployments
+#### FIREWALL ARCHITECTURE
+- Bastion host
+	- A public-facing host
+	- System that protects network resources from attack
+	- Two interface : public and private
+- Screened Subnet (DMZ)
+	- External and Internal firewall, back-to-back
+	- Does not allow access to private zone.
+	- Let the public facing bastion host (typically a web server) take one for the team.
+Keep the application and database servers in the private network to protect them.
+	-
+- Multi-homed Firewall
+	- Firewall with two or more interface to further sub-divide the network based on security goals
+	- Often has third interface that connects to a DMZ.
+Sometimes called a perimeter network
+	- More complex to configure less expensive
+- Outbound Traffic flow
+	- Outbound connection = connection started from the private network
+	- Inbound relies traffic flow  = Replies from the untrusted network are permitted.
+It both firewall are stateful.
+They will remember that an internal host started the session.
+- Private-DMZ Traffic Flow
+	- An outbound connection can be from the trusted network to any untrusted network (internet or DMZ)
+	- Replies : If the trusted network initiated the connection, response from the untrusted network is permitted back into the trusted network.
+- DMZ-Internet Traffic Flow
+	- An outbound connection can also be from the DMZ to the internet Both network are considered "untrusted" The DMZ will have some protections for its bastion hosts.
+- Traffic Flow
+	- Both a stateful and stateless firewall should be configured to permit responses
+- Inbound connection Attempt
+	- An inbound connection is one initiated from a (less) the connection was not started from the inside a stateless firewall should be configured to not accept any packet with just the TCP SYN flag raised and the ACK flag set to 0
+- Inbound Connection to DMZ
+	- If there is a bastion host offering a service to the internet, the outside firewall should be configured to permit incoming connections on that port
+- Inbound connections to different PORTS
+	- While the outside firewall will allow inbound connections to the DMZ the inside firewall is typically configured to allow NO inbound connections
+- TRAFFIC FLOW
+	- The exception is that you might have a host in the DMZ that needs to communicate with a host in the private network.
+The safest to allow this is to have an IPSEC VPN between the two.
+The inside firewall should have very strict rules that only allow the VPN, and only to a specific internal host.
+	- > Note: IPSEC works at layers 3 and Layer 4.
+It does not care what the layer 2 protocol is.
+Nor does it care what the payload is.
+- HOSTS that might need to communicate between DMZ and Private network
+	- Web server front end - Database server back end
+		- You could protect the internal financial database with a web server front end in the DMZ
+	- Email spam filter  - Email Server
+	- WebMail front end - Mailbox server back end

+### 12.9 SPLIT DNS
+#### SPLIT DNS
+- You manage two separate DNS servers:
+	- External (public) DNS
+	- Internal (Private) DNS
+- They should be separately managed with NO Communication between the servers
+	- You will need to separately configure records for both
+	- It is OK for both to have the same domain name
+	- Internal hosts should be configured to only use the Internal DNS server.

+#### SPLIT DNS - Public DNS Server
+- Should be in the DMZ or hosted by a provider
+- Public-facing services such as public website, spam filter/email relay, VPN server
+- Only has records the general public will need access to
+- TLD and parents DNS zones should delegate (point) down to your DNS on the Internet
+- Should not have to perform any non-authoritative lookups
+- Should not have to query other DNS servers for anything

+#### 12.9.3 SPLIT DNS - Private DNS server
+- Should be in the private network
+- Has records that internal clients will need access to:
+	- Active Directory
+	- Internal resources
+- Should be able to perform recursive queries or search the Internet DNS tree for clients needing public records
+- Configure all internal clients to use the private DNS only.
+- Have the private DNS go directly to an ISP DNS to do Internet name searches

+### 12.10 Firewall Product Types

+#### 12.10.1
+#Comodo #CiscoASA
+#checkPint #UntangleNGFirewall #SonicWall #OnlineArmor #FortiGate #ManageEngine #Perimeter81 #TotalAV #ValutCore #PcProtect #Bitdefender #McAfee #ZoneAlarmPro #WindwosDefender #LinuxIpTables #LinuxUFW #CiscoPacketFilteringRouter

+#### 12.10.2 FIREWALL For Mobile
+#AndroidFirewall #FirewallIP #MobiwolNoRootFirewall #AFWall #FirewallPlus #RootFirewall #AndroidFirewallGold #DroidFirewall #PrivacyShield #aFirewall #NoRootFirewall

+#### 12.10.3  Cloud Based IDS and Firewall Services
+- IDSaas
+	- Google Cloud IDS
+	- AlienVault
+	- Checkpoint
+- FWaaS
+	- Perimeter81
+	- Fortinet
+	- Zscaler
 -